-- 1. Plaintiff Shelley Owens is a citizen and resident of Winston-Salem in the County of Forsyth, in the State of North Carolina. - 2.
-Upon information and belief, Plaintiff consumed and regularly used Defendants' Uloric (febuxostat) product.
-As a result of his use of Defendants' Uloric product, Plaintiff suffered from severe physical and emotional injuries, including but not limited to unstable angina requiring emergent coronary artery bypass grafting and worsened coronary artery disease and ischemic disease.
-Based on information and belief, Plaintiff's ingestion of Uloric caused his injuries. - 3.
-Defendant, Takeda Pharmaceuticals U.S.A., Inc. (hereinafter "TPUSA."), is a wholly owned U.S. subsidiary of Takeda Pharmaceutical Company, Limited a Japanese corporation.
+- 1. At all times relevant hereto, Plaintiff Wade Tackett was a citizen and resident of Floyd, in the State of Kentucky. - 2.
+Upon information and belief, Plaintiff consumed and regularly used Defendants' Uloric®

+(febuxostat) product.
+As a result of his use of Defendants' Uloric product, Plaintiff suffered from severe physical and emotional injuries, including but not limited to a heart attack.
+Based on information and belief, Plaintiff's ingestion of Uloric caused his injuries.

+- 3. Defendant, Takeda Pharmaceuticals U.S.A., Inc. (hereinafter "TPUSA."), is a wholly owned U.S. subsidiary of TPC.
 TPUSA is organized under the laws of Delaware and has its principal place of business located at One Takeda Parkway, Deerfield, Illinois 60015.
-TPUSA is one of the largest pharmaceutical companies in the United States with annual sales in excess of five billion dollars. - 4.
-Defendant, Takeda Pharmaceuticals America, Inc. (hereinafter "TPA."), is a wholly owned U.S. subsidiary of TPUSA and a U.S. commercial organization of Takeda Pharmaceutical Company, Limited.
+TPUSA is one of the largest pharmaceutical companies in the United States with annual sales in excess of five billion dollars.
+While Defendants may also have headquarters to Massachusetts, the Secretary of State for Illinois continues to identify Takeda as an Illinois company with an Illinois address for its officers and the Massachusetts Secretary of State continues to identify Takeda as an Illinois resident. - 4.
+Defendant, Takeda Pharmaceuticals America, Inc. (hereinafter "TPA."), is a wholly owned U.S. subsidiary of TPUSA and a U.S. commercial organization of TPC.
 TPA is organized under the laws of Delaware and has its principal place of business located at One Takeda Parkway, Deerfield, Illinois 60015.

-5. Defendants directly or through their agents or employees designed, manufactured, marketed, and sold Uloric in the United States which is used to lower blood uric acid levels in adults with gout.
+While Defendants may also have headquarters to Massachusetts, the Secretary of State for Illinois continues to identify Takeda as an Illinois company with an Illinois address for its officers and the Massachusetts Secretary of State continues to identify Takeda as an Illinois resident. - 5.
+Defendants directly or through their agents or employees designed, manufactured, marketed, and sold Uloric in the United States which is used to lower blood uric acid levels in adults with gout.